Home

 Jesus criticized the Pharisees and Herodians for following the illusions of their own time.
 But when He warned the disciples to beware “leaven” of the Pharisees and the “leaven” of Herod (Mark 8:15), they didn’t understand.

 And so it is today.
-Most Christians today just don’t get it when they are warned—even on this very website—to guard against the leaven—the smoke of Satan—in popular culture.
+Most Christians today just don’t get it when they are warned—even on this very website—to guard against the leaven—the smoke of Satan—in popular culture, and now even in the Church itself.

 Who wrote this web page?